telehash/telehash.github.io/switch.md

 The response is a compact `"see":[...]` array of addresses that are closest to the hash value (based on the [DHT](dht.md) rules).
 The addresses are a compound comma-delimited string containing the "hash,cs,ip,port" (these are intentionally not JSON as the verbosity is not helpful here), for example "1700b2d3081151021b4338294c9cec4bf84a2c8bdf651ebaa976df8cff18075c,1a,123.45.67.89,10111".
 The "cs" is the [Cipher Set](cipher_sets.md) ID and is required.
 The ip and port parts are optional and only act as hints for NAT hole punching.

 Only hashnames with an active `link` may be returned in the `see` response, and it must always include an `"end":true`.
 Only other seeds will be returned unless the seek hashname matches exactly, then it will also be included in the response even if it isn't seeding.
+The first entry in the see array is the one the sender recommends, which may not be the closest but can be considered a redirect/shortcut to possibly accelerate the seeking process.

 <a name="link" />
 ### `"type":"link"` - Enabling Discovery (DHT)